opinderkaur/opinderkaur.github.io/_pages/research.md

 * Curriculum Reforms, Adult Health, and Mortality (with Bahadir Dursun, Ozkan Eren and Erdal Tekin)

-* Does Certification Increased the Returns to Human Capital?
-A Field Experiment in India (with Sarojini Hirshleifer and Deepshikha Batheja)
+* [Does Certification Increased the Returns to Human Capital?
+A Field Experiment in India](https://www.povertyactionlab.org/initiative-project/does-certification-increase-returns-human-capital-field-experiment-india) (with Sarojini Hirshleifer and Deepshikha Batheja)

+  Funded by: J-PAL Post-Primary Education Fund